Abdallahozaifa/Penn-State-Directory-API/README.md

 Authors
 -------
-rmp-util was created by Hozaifa Abdalla and Kenneth Schnall
+psd-api was created by Hozaifa Abdalla and Kenneth Schnall

 For More Information
 --------------------